MicrosoftDocs/nav-content/dynamics-nav-app/production-how-track-demand-supply.md

 ---
-    title: How to Track Relations Between Demand and Supply | Microsoft Docs
+    title: How to Track Relations Between Demand and Supply
     description: From any supply or demand document in the so-called order network, you can track the order demand (tracked quantity), forecast, blanket sales order, or planning parameter (untracked quantity) that has given rise to the planning line in question.